Owning an inflatable stand up paddle board or kayak makes the logistics of transporting and storing your watercraft a lot easier.

 The Sea Eagle BTP Mano electric pump comes with a bag and a 6-feet hose.
 Its compatibility and high performance makes it the best air pump for inflatable SUPs and kayak owners who use their gear on a regular basis.

 One thing to note about this pump is you cannot connect it to a cigarette lighter plug or power outlet in your vehicle.
+If you are not going to use your vehicle battery, you will need to purchase a 12V battery.

 - Power Details: 12V cigarette lighter (accessory) outlet